Bawean Warty Pig (Sus blouchi) - Endangered

 What can ANB achieve

-• We collected DNA and are on the way to prove the single species status of Bawean warty pig
+• We analysed DNA and prove the single species status of Bawean warty pig … further information

-• We need to know the roaming behaviour to better protect the species and prevent crop damage
+• Assess movement pattern to better protect the species and prevent crop damage

-• We will stop legal hunting and include Bawean warty pig into the list of protected species in Indonesia
+• Stop legal hunting and include Bawean warty pig into the list of protected species in Indonesia

-• We intend to set up a captive breeding program and a back-up population
+• Set up a captive breeding program and a back-up population

 Jawan Warty Pig (Sus verrucosus) - Endangered